 - Bisphosphonate medicines.
 These are medicines that help to strengthen bones and prevent fractures.
 They may

 be used in most types of OI.
-They may be given by mouth (oral) or into a vein (intravenous
+They may be given by mouth or by IV (intravenous line)

 - Care of fractures.
 The lightest possible materials are used to cast fractured bones.
 To prevent further